zeromq/czmq/bindings/nodejs/README.md

 nothing my_zsys.setIpv6McastAddress (String)
 ```

-Set IPv6 milticast address to use for sending zbeacon messages.
+Set IPv6 multicast address to use for sending zbeacon messages.
 This needs
 to be set if IPv6 is enabled.
 If the environment variable
 ZSYS_IPV6_MCAST_ADDRESS is set, use that as the default IPv6 multicast
 address.